 In addition to metal-free fillings, we offer:

-Our dental office is in Beaverton, OR… This text opens a new tab to our location on Google Maps… and serves surrounding communities, including Aloha, Cedar Hills, Raleigh Hills, Garden Home-Whitford, West Slope, Tigard, Portland, Lake Oswego, Sherwood, and Tualatin.
+Our dental office is in Beaverton, OR, and serves surrounding communities, including Aloha, Cedar Hills, Raleigh Hills, Garden Home-Whitford, West Slope, Tigard, Portland, Lake Oswego, Sherwood, and Tualatin.